AaltoSciComp/python-for-scicomp/content/profiling.md

    <https://www.gutenberg.org/cache/epub/2600/pg2600.txt>
    (right-click and "save as" to download the file and **save it as "book.txt"**).
-1. **Before** you run the profiler, try to predict in which function the code will spend most of the time and in which function it will use most of the memory.
+1. **Before** you run the profiler, try to predict in which function the code (the example code is below) will spend most of the time and in which function it will use most of the memory.
-1. Run the `scalene` profiler on the following code example and browse the generated HTML report to find out where most of the time is spent and where most of the memory is used:
+1. Save the example code as `example.py` and run the `scalene` profiler on the following code example and browse the generated HTML report to find out where most of the time is spent and where most of the memory is used:
    ```console